 These restaurants offer a little extra pizzazz with your brunch meal.
 Splurge at one of our fancy best brunch spots.
-Bring a date, your parents, or live it up with friends and enjoy decadent pastries, tricked-out cocktails and luxurious plates.
+Bring a date, your parents, or live it up with friends and enjoy decadent pastries, tricked-out Bloody Marys and luxurious plates.

 Did we miss your favorite brunch spot?
 Tell us in the comment section below.

 The best places for fancy brunch in NYC

 Housed in luxe houseware emporium ABC Carpet & Home, Jean-Georges Vongerichten’s green palace looks like a quaint farmhouse plucked straight out of a fairy tale.
 Like its furnishings, the restaurant’s ingredients are all locally sourced.
 There are hearty omelettes and other egg-based concoctions that no doubt came from very happy chickens; bright and satisfying salads you actually want to order for brunch; and French toast so fluffy, ordering it should be mandatory.
 Make a reservation, or be prepared to wait (and shop while you wait).—Marley Lynch

 The menu at this Williamsburg gastropub changes daily, but luckily for all you indecisive brunchers out there, its Tumblr (allswellnyc.tumblr.com) gets updated every morning.
 Expect a frittata with seasonal fixins (ours recently came with the winning combo of marjoram, mushrooms, kale and ricotta), a gut-busting egg sandwich with homemade fries, and some picks straight outta left field.
 For a real eye-opener, try the Cowboy Coffee, a bracing mix of bourbon, iced coffee and cream.—Marley Lynch